Plastic Ingenuity is proud to announce our newest partnership as we strive…

 Plastic Ingenuity specializes in helping companies create customized packaging designs, and throughout our experience, we have noticed that plastic packaging needs to meet various requirements to ensure it performs well in stores.
 A product’s packaging needs to be practical, protective and composed of the top plastic materials, all while having a memorable branded design.
 To help you create a packaging design that’s ready for retail markets, consider the following ideas.

 As you are planning the packaging for your product, you need to make sure it’s compelling.
 Oftentimes, this means creating a customized packaging design that is unlike anything else on the shelves through the process of thermoforming.
 Some of the best plastic packaging styles have been created through customized thermoformed designs.
-You can try simple shapes, like with this Quick drink design, or you can take a less traditional approach, as the Glogi brand did.
+You can try simple shapes or you can take a less traditional approach, as the Glogi brand did.
 Of course, choose the packaging shape that works best for your product.
 Envision how you want your packaging to look on the shelves, and plan accordingly.

 More than anything, your plastic packaging needs to be protective.
 Without a tough material guarding the product, it may become damaged during transportation, and it could also be susceptible to theft.
 Your packaging should function as a protective barrier to outside elements, but if the design is too difficult to open, it may alienate consumers.
 You can work with your plastic manufacturer to create a customized design that is easy to open.
 Blister packaging could work well for both keeping your product protected while still maintaining an easy-open style.